sandeepdewangan/techflow/README.md

 1. Using hooks would mean turning that component into a client component.
 2. If the component is near its parent Page, then instead of opting for these hooks, you can pass `params` and `searchParams` of Page props to its respective children.
 A bit of prop drilling won’t hurt.

+### Web and Application Server

+A web server is a software component that delivers static data like images, files, and text in response to client requests.
+An application server adds business logic to compute the web server's response.
+Both terms are used **synonymously**, and the most popular server software solutions today are hybrid web application servers.

+### Alternative of Moongose

+1. Mongoose: Schema, Validation and ORM.
+Best for complex apps that needs strong consistency.
+2. MongoDB Native Driver: High flexibility and direct control over MongoDB.
+Best for light weight apps that don't need strict data rules.
+3. Prisma ORM: Best for SQL.
+4. Drizzle ORM: Best for SQL.